Joababio/alx-system_engineering-devops/0x01-shell_permissions/README.md

-wrote this script to create an empty file hello
+this is to help you know how to execute a code in the commandline file hello